BA/BA (Hons) Events and Festival Management

 You will have the in-demand skills and confidence to kick-start your career with a role in events management, festival management, sporting events management and many other interesting fields.
 Recent graduates are carving out impressive careers as General Manager, Events Coordinator, Performer Co-ordinator, Conference and Events Manager, Events Executive at VisitScotland, Events and Groups Executive at Apex Hotels and Front of House Supervisor at the Edinburgh International Conference Centre.

-For details of related HNC and HND courses, visit our Advice for College Leavers and Mature Students page.
+For details of related HND courses, visit our College Leavers and Mature Students Advice page.

 Teaching staff, class sizes and timetables